Page Curve of Effective Hawking Radiation: Conclusion

 \section{Conclusion}

-In this work, we studied the entanglement entropy for a $(d+1)$-dimensional two-sided eternal black hole.
-We calculated the bulk entropy in the generalized entanglement entropy eq.(\ref{Fine-Grained Entropy}) by doubly holographic correspondence.
-Our concrete setup is given by a black hole solution in a holographic BCFT as discussed in section \ref{Double Holography}.
+In this work, we studied the entanglement entropy in a $(d+1)$-dimensional two-sided eternal black hole system.
+We calculated the generalized entanglement entropy eq.(\ref{Fine-Grained Entropy}) by utilizing the doubly holographic correspondence.
+Our concrete setup is given by a holographic BCFT as discussed in section \ref{Double Holography}.

-In our setup, we introduced an ETW brane which is the hypersurface of the earliest Hawking radiation.
-The ETW brane moves away at the speed of light $L=b+c(t-t_b)$, and it defines a time-dependent effective radiation region $[b_L,L] \cup [b_R, L]$.
+In our setup, we introduced two branes embedded as the boundaries of the bulk spacetime in BCFT.
+One is the Planck brane $\mathcal{Q}_P$ described by $x=0$, which represents the gravitational region of a radiating black hole in the doubly holographic setup.
+The other is the time-dependent ETW brane $\mathcal{Q}_E$ described by $x=ct$, which is the hypersurface of the earliest Hawking radiation and defines a time-dependent effective radiation region $[b_L,x_L] \cup [b_R, x_R]$.

-There are three RT surfaces associated with the bulk entropy.
+There are three RT surfaces associated with the holographic entanglement entropy.
 One is the HM surface which penetrates the horizon and connects the cutoffs $b_L$ and $b_R$ directly.
 The HM surface increases with time due to the stretching of the interior of the black hole.
-The second one is the BRT surface which intersects the ETW brane.
-The BRT surface increases with time due to the movement of the ETW brane.
-The last one is the IRT surface which intersects the Planck brane and supports an island.
-The IRT surface is a time-independent constant.
+The second one is the BRT surface which intersects the ETW brane $\mathcal{Q}_E$.
+The BRT surface increases with time due to the time-dependence of the ETW brane.
+The third one is the IRT surface which intersects the Planck brane $\mathcal{Q}_P$ and supports an island.
+The IRT surface is time-independent.